-US History and Civic Engagement

-Social Studies

-World History and Global Awareness
+US History and Civic Engagement Social Sciences World History and Global Awareness World Languages

-World Languages

-Total Maximum Number of Credits 33
+Total Credits: 33

 No more than two courses from the primary major can count anywhere in the General Education program.
 Each minor must have half of its credits from distinct coursework not used in the major.
+The total number of credits may vary as each student must complete a minimum of 33 credit hours of courses approved as GE 23 courses.